microsoft/malmo/doc/install_readme.md

 ## Next steps ##

 1. Explore the samples.
+You'll find most of them in the Python_Examples folder.
-2. Follow the Tutorial in Python_Examples/Tutorial.pdf
+2. Follow the Tutorial in [Python_Examples/Tutorial.pdf](../Python_Examples/Tutorial.pdf)
 3. Explore the documentation.
-The 'Classes' tab above explains the API and the mission format.
+The '[Classes](annotated.html)' tab above explains the API and the mission format is documented in the [Schemas folder](../Schemas/Mission.html).
 4. Report any problems.
 Please keep in touch at the web address above.